-As an example, if I try to navigate to mentalhealthathome,org/doofus/, since there is no “doofus” page on my site, the following error message will show up:
+As an example, if I try to navigate to mentalhealthathome(dot)org/doofus/, since there is no “doofus” page on my site, the following error message will show up:

 A 404 error log

-This isn’t something that you can keep track of without a plugin; to use plugins, which you can only use if you’re self-hosted or on the WP.com business plan or higher.
-Anyway, I use a plugin called Redirection, and one of the things is does is keep a 404 log.
+This isn’t something that you can keep track of without a plugin; to use plugins, which you can only use if you’re self-hosted or on the WP.com business or pro plan.
+Anyway, I use a plugin called Redirection, and one of the things it does is keep a 404 log.

 Every time someone tries to go to something on my site that doesn’t exist, it keeps track.
 It will capture 404 errors from things like me typing in mentalhealthathome.org/doofus, but it will also keep track of bots that come by searching for things that aren’t there.

 That’s where all of this starts to get interesting.